 There are so many challenges we are all facing right now that it is hard to know what direction to look in.
-Here in Nashville in the past two weeks we have faced a tornado that destroyed or disrupted many of our family and friend’s homes and businesses, and now the presence of COVID-19 which has now shut down all but essential business.
-While the storm is not over yet, we have seen love shown from friends and strangers.
+Here in Nashville in March 2020 we faced a tornado that destroyed or disrupted many of our family and friend’s homes and businesses, and following close behind was the COVID-19 pandemic.

 In the midst of all of this heartbreak and turmoil is the search for gratitude.

-If I stop for a moment I do not have to look far though… laughing on a group family text with those living in different parts of the country, having FaceTime tea with a friend that lives nearby since we cannot visit each other, waving and talking to the many people that walk our neighborhood, quick phone calls to family that are close, but that I cannot visit right now.
+If we stop for a moment we don’t have to look far though… laughing on a group family text with those living in different parts of the country, having FaceTime tea with a friend that lives nearby since we cannot visit each other, waving and talking to the many people that walk our neighborhood, quick phone calls to family that are close, but that we cannot visit right now.

-And also for the earth that I tend, and all the green things that are coming up in it.
-Gratitude for the seedlings that grow ever stronger that will be transferred to the earth soon, the “weeds” growing in my yard that I can put in my soup, the beautiful pink peach blossoms that are raining down in the breeze, the mockingbirds that have become friends.
+And also for the earth that we tend, and all the green things that are coming up in it.
+Gratitude for the seeds coming up, the “weeds” growing in our yard to to add to our garden soup, the beautiful pink peach blossoms that are raining down in the breeze, the mockingbirds that have become friends.

-Beyond the gratitude is a desire for action…
+Beyond the gratitude is also a desire for action…

 The second endeavor we are launching is The Seed Revolution.
-This is not a business, but a movement about the power of a seed.
+This is a movement about the power of a seed.
 It is about living locally, growing our own food, and learning to live life in community with each other and with the green world around us.
 We hope you will visit the site and become part of the revolution.